 Olive oil is a key ingredient of the famed Mediterranean diet.
-It has been credited with reduced cholesterol; lower rates of heart and artery disease; lower rates of certain cancers; and a slowing of the ageing process.
+It has been credited with reduced cholesterol; lower rates of heart disease; lower rates of certain cancers; and a slowing of the ageing process.

-Fuelled by chefs’ love of this golden liquid, I’m not surprised to see new olive groves being planted in Australia and sales soaring at both supermarkets and farmers’ markets.
+Fuelled by chefs’ love of this golden liquid, I’m not surprised to see new olive groves being planted in Australia and sales soaring at supermarkets and farmers’ markets.

-Olive oil is renowned for its low levels of saturated fat (less than 15 per cent) and high levels of monounsaturated fat in the form of oleic acid (close to 70 per cent) along with interesting phyto-compounds from phenolics and carotenoids.
+Olive oil is renowned for its low levels of saturated fat (less than 15 per cent) and high levels of monounsaturated fat in the form of oleic acid (close to 70 per cent), along with interesting phyto-compounds from phenolics and carotenoids.
 The big question is, do you have to spend your money on the expensive extra-virgin cold-pressed types or can any standard olive oil do the job?

 The quality of an olive oil is generally measured as its ‘free’ fatty acid or ‘free acidity’ level.
 This has nothing to do with the oil tasting acidic or sour.
 It simply describes the uncoupling of the oil’s triglycerides into single fatty acids which aren’t attached to the glycerol ‘backbone’ and therefore can be found on their own.

 Ideally, you don’t want much free oleic acid (the fatty acid in question).
-You want it all bound to a triglyceride as would occur in nature.
+You want it all bound to a triglyceride, as would occur in nature.
 The standards for olive oil reflect this.
 They say: Extra Virgin Olive Oil can have no more than 0.8 per cent free oleic acid, whether you use the International Olive Oil Council (IOOC) or the Australian Standard AS 5264-2011.

 A high level of free acid means the oil has been extracted carelessly and/or from poor quality or bruised fruit.
 Alternatively it tells you that there were delays between harvesting and extraction.
-Perhaps the fruit was hit by a fruit fungus, or the picked olives were stored too long before pressing or in tall silos where they got squashed.
+Perhaps the fruit was hit by a fungus, or the picked olives were stored too long before pressing or in tall silos where they got squashed.